sedaro/model-exchange/README.md

 MBE integration is exceptionally complicated.
 This is largely because a transition to MBE processes lies at the intersection of a disparate set of motives.
 Management wants enhanced productivity and efficiency from MBE.
 The customer wants better performing, more optimized systems.
 Finally, the engineers and operators (those primarily using these tools) typically want to do their job with the tools and processes that work for them, without this being dictated from outside of their discipline.
 However, these users also generally want better outcomes and fewer meetings, documents, and redundant/uninteresting tasks.
 These disparate motivations and perspectives lead to several difficult challenges for model integration.

 This is where Model Exchange comes in.
 ModEx facilitates an organic evolution of large-scale, authoritative synthetic environments through integration of existing tools, adoption of new tools and data sources, and streamlined, flexible process automation.
-The beauty of easy, flexible interoperability is that a transition towards model-based engineering tooling and processes can be driven increasingly from the bottom up (i.e., users) and not from top down (i.e., management).
+The beauty of this easy, flexible interoperability is that a transition towards model-based engineering tooling and processes can be driven increasingly from the bottom up (i.e., users) and not from top down (i.e., management).

 ### Key Concepts